GemsparkDev/Orbit-Commander/README.md

 0.0.1 - a.1
   	-Docking with motherdrone
   	-Mother drone storage
- 	-Player can carry 1 mat at a time and input in motherdrone
+ 	-Player can carry 1 material at a time and input in motherdrone
  	-Can move motherdrone when docked
 	-Velocity clamp for various entities